Windows Setup Guide

 Download Git from https://git-scm.com/ by clicking "Download for Windows".
 This downloads a file like Git-2.XX.X-64-bit.exe.
 Run the installer from your Downloads folder with administrator permission.

 The Git installer presents numerous configuration screens.
-Maintain the default selections for all options except:
+Maintain the default selections for all options (including installation of Git Bash) except:

 Selecting Visual Studio Code as Git's default editor

-After installation, verify Git functionality by opening a new command prompt and typing git --version.
+After installation, verify Git functionality by opening Git Bash or Warp Terminal and typing git --version.
 You should see output like git version 2.42.0.windows.1.

 Step 4: Install Warp Terminal